compoze/compoze.github.io/initialinstructions.md

    5. The role should be named exactly as: "CompozeAutomationRole"

-3. Enable non root accounts to interact with billing information
+### Step 3.
+Enable non root accounts to interact with billing information

 This is done via the root account login.